-The PARSUN four-stroke outboard engines boast muscular performance despite being light in weight for their classes.
-Whether fishing a favorite point or taking a leisurely weekend cruise these outboard engines are a delight to use.
+This outboard engine boasts muscular performance despite being light in weight for their classes.
+Going fishing or having a weekend cruise these outboard engines are a delight to use.

 PARSUN 20HP outboard motors feature greater flexibility and durability.
 PARSUN portable four-strokes apart from the competition is not just their light weight and compactness but the fact that they have the same renowned PARSUN quality technology and reliability as our large displacement outboards.

 PARSUN FOUR STROKE 20HP OUTBOARD MOTORS FEATURES:

 3.10A High Output Alternator - convenience

 5. Strong Tiller Handle - reliability durability

 9. Front Shift - convenience

 10. Water-cooled Fuel Pump - reliability durability